The pandemic really has us spinning last year. We are a family that loves to travel and our traveling was cut short because of Covid-19.

 More animals are exhibited in Fort Bearizona, a beautiful 20-acre walk-thru area.
 We saw live music and there was plenty of space for the kids to run throughout this “zoo” type setting.

-There are many animals roaming around Bearizona like the black bear, White Bison, Arctic Wolf, Rocky Mountain Elk, African Crested Porcupine, and one of my favorites, The North American River Otter.
+There are many animals roaming around Bearizona like the black bear, White Bison, Arctic Wolves, Rocky Mountain Elk, African Crested Porcupine, and one of my favorites, The North American River Otter.
 There is a portion of the park where I saw beautiful jaguars up close.

 Bearizona is a member of the Zoological Association of America as well as the American Association of Zoo Keepers.